-Various Breast Cancer grading and staging classification systems
+Breast Cancer grades and stages and classification systems

-I have created a newer version of this page with more up-to-date information on the stages of breast cancers.
-However, this page is still very useful and would still recommend using it.
+I have a newer version of this page with more up-to-date information on the stages of breast cancers.
+However, this page is still very useful and I would still recommend using it.

 American Joint Committee on Cancer

 The American Joint Committee on Cancer (AJCC) put together the Staging system.
 This staging system enables a strategy for grouping breast cancer patients with respect to prognosis, and to help guide treatment decisions.

 The main criteria in the AJCC staging classification systems are:-